-Total general fund revenues were greater than budgetary estimates for the year by \$.
+Total general fund revenues were less than budgetary estimates for the year by \$1,904,988.
 Following is the more noteworthy variance from revenue estimates:

-- Property tax revenues exceeded budget by \$617,232. - Licenses and permits exceeded budget by \$1,902,727 primarily due to an increase in residential building permits and business license collections. - Intergovernmental revenues were more than budget by \$2,219,337 primarily due to increases in the amount of funding provided through the Coronavirus State and Local Fiscal Recovery Fund, which accounted for 75.3% of intergovernmental revenue for the current fiscal year. - Actual expenditures incurred were \$1,859,948 less than appropriations due to expenditures in public safety and capital outlay being under budget.
+- Property tax revenues exceeded budget by \$983,910 primarily due to increased millage rates. - Licenses and permits exceeded budget by \$1,667,473 primarily due to an increase in residential building permits and business license collections. - Intergovernmental revenues were less than budget by \$6,213,299 primarily due to differences as result of revenue recognition in regard to grants recognized in prior periods.
+The remaining difference is related to grants that were awarded, but the respective projects had not yet begun. - Actual expenditures incurred were \$3,967,458 less than appropriations due to expenditures in capital outlay being less than expected as a result of over appropriation in regard to intergovernmental revenues and delays on planned capital projects.